DLA International GCSE and A-Level exam preparation

 Examination Sittings

-The CIE provides students with two examination sittings per year.
+There are two examination sittings per year.
 The mid-year examinations are held in May / June and end-of-year examinations of written in October/ November.
 Students are only required to sit the examination when they have completed the entire course.

 Final examinations are quite flexible and students may decide for themselves, as to whether they would like to sit the mid-year or end-of-year examinations.
-Students may also chose to write certain subjects in one exam sitting, in order to focus on other subjects to write in the next exam sitting.
+Students may also choose to write certain subjects in one exam sitting, in order to focus on other subjects to write in the next exam sitting.

 The Two-Sitting Rule